Relintai/pandemonium_engine_docs/usage/performance/batching.md

 It turns out that they don't just work a bit faster when used in this manner;
 they work a *lot* faster.

-As Godot is designed to be a general-purpose engine, the primitives coming into the Godot renderer can be in any order, sometimes similar, and sometimes dissimilar.
-To match Godot's general-purpose nature with the batching preferences of GPUs, Godot features an intermediate layer which can automatically group together primitives wherever possible and send these batches on to the GPU.
-This can give an increase in rendering performance while requiring few (if any) changes to your Godot project.
+As Pandemonium is designed to be a general-purpose engine, the primitives coming into the Pandemonium renderer can be in any order, sometimes similar, and sometimes dissimilar.
+To match Pandemonium's general-purpose nature with the batching preferences of GPUs, Pandemonium features an intermediate layer which can automatically group together primitives wherever possible and send these batches on to the GPU.
+This can give an increase in rendering performance while requiring few (if any) changes to your Pandemonium project.

 How it works
 ~~~~~~~~~~~~